coreinfrastructure/best-practices-badge/doc/criteria.md

   but shorter keylengths are sometimes necessary for interoperability).
   <sup>[<a href="#crypto_keylength">crypto_keylength</a>]</sup>
-- <a name="crypto_working"></a>The default project security mechanisms MUST NOT depend on cryptographic algorithms that are broken (e.g., MD4, MD5, single DES, RC4, or Dual_EC_DRBG).
+- <a name="crypto_working"></a>The default project security mechanisms MUST NOT depend on cryptographic algorithms/modes that are broken (e.g., MD4, MD5, single DES, RC4, Dual_EC_DRBG, or ECB mode).
   <sup>[<a href="#crypto_working">crypto_working</a>]</sup>
 - <a name="crypto_weaknesses"></a>The project security mechanisms
   SHOULD NOT by default depend on cryptographic algorithms with known